chaosGuppy/HELM-analysis/README.md

 The dashboard is built using [streamlit](https://docs.streamlit.io/).
 Formatting should be [black](https://github.com/psf/black).

-## Overview of code
+## Overview of the Code

-load.py contains functions for reading in data.
+`load.py` contains functions for reading in data.

-accuracy.py contains functions for calculating correctness of model responses (for example, parsing MATH responses to grab the answer) and for computing accuracy across trials and models.
+`accuracy.py` contains functions for calculating correctness of model responses (for example, parsing MATH responses to grab the answer) and for computing accuracy across trials and models.

-difficulty.py contains functions for calculating trial difficulty, and for transforming arrays of difficulties (e.g. into quantile form)
+`difficulty.py` contains functions for calculating trial difficulty, and for transforming arrays of difficulties (e.g. into quantile form)

-agent_characteristic.py contains functions for creating agent characteristic curves
+`agent_characteristic.py` contains functions for creating agent characteristic curves

-dashboard.py is the dashboard.
+`dashboard.py` is the dashboard.